Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - E.g. Reading a book can cause me to change my behavior, but how does the information that I read change my behavior?
 As a Turing machine, reading a symbol can change my state, but how and why does the specific symbol that I read change my state?
 Why is meaning significant?
 - Fodor’s hypothesis solves the problem of causation by content.
 - *Formal properties*: the physical properties that can be manipulated within brains.
-- E.g. The letters of a language, the word “cat”, zeros and ones.
+- E.g. The letters of a language, the word "cat", zeros and ones.
 - *Semantic properties*: the properties by virtue of which representations represent.
-- E.g. The word “cat” represents a furry and cute animal, certain combinations of zeros and ones represent text while others represent images.
+- E.g. The word "cat" represents a furry and cute animal, certain combinations of zeros and ones represent text while others represent images.
 - This gives us another way of putting our problem.
   - How can the brain be an information processing machine if it is blind to the semantic properties of representations?
   - How can the brain be an information processing machine if all it can process are the formal properties of representations?